Managing SQL Drift: Ensuring Stability in Database Transitions

 ScyllaDB Summit 2024

-Last week I attended this virtual event.
+Last week, I attended this virtual event.
 All the presentations can be found online.
-I had never used the product before so while some new features like Tablets were not as applicable in understanding the full impact, the comparisons of DynamoDB performance and cost were very applicable.
+I had never used the product before, so while some new features like Tablets were not as applicable in understanding the full impact, the DynamoDB performance and cost comparisons were very applicable.

 So what is ScyllaDB?
 It is a distributed NoSQL DBaaS that speaks Cassandra protocol (do large companies still use this?), and it speaks AWS DynamoDB protocol.
 That is really interesting to me.
 You can choose a Cloud Hosted offering, or if you’re into managing your setup, you can use the Open Source ScyllaDB version available from GitHub.
 I started at ScyllaDB University to get a grip on the basics.
 I have yet to try the local Docker Compose setup.